-Reserves for losses under the University's selfinsurance program, aggregating \$10.3 million and \$11.6 million at August 31, 2013, and 2012, respectively, include reserves for probable known losses and for losses incurred but not yet reported.
+Reserves for losses under the University's self-insurance program, aggregating \$5.6 million and \$10.3 million at August 31, 2014, and 2013, respectively, include reserves for probable known losses and for losses incurred but not yet reported.
 A portion of the reserves pertaining to professional, general, and automobile liability has been determined on a discounted present-value basis.
-The discount rate was 7.5 percent in fiscal years 2013 and 2012.
+The discount rate was 7.5 percent in fiscal years 2014 and 2013.
 Self-insurance reserves are based on estimates of historical loss experience, and while management believes that the reserves are adequate, the ultimate liabilities may be more or less than the amounts provided.
 These reserves are included in accounts payable and accrued expenses on the consolidated statements of financial position.

-Under an agreement between the University and NMFF, a proportionate share of primary medical professional liability costs that arise out of events prior to November 1, 2004, is borne by NMFF.
-As of November 1, 2004, NMFF obtained excess medical liability coverage through another institution for all events after October 1, 2002, and reported after November 1, 2004.
+Under an agreement in effect through fiscal year 2013 between the University and NMFF, now known as NMG, a proportionate share of primary medical professional liability costs that arise out of events prior to November 1, 2004, was borne by NMG.
+As a part of the clinical integration agreement among NMFF, NMHC, and the University, signed September 1, 2013, any remaining liabilities related to the period prior to November 1, 2004, are the obligations of the University and are included in the fiscal 2014 reserves for losses noted above.

-The University has contracted to service student loans sold to a lending agency prior to fiscal year 2009; these totaled \$64.6 million and \$84.4 million at August 31, 2013, and 2012, respectively.
-Service revenues are the excess of the actual interest collected above the agreed-upon warehouse fees on the serviced loans.
-The University manages the program to break even and generates no servicing assets or liabilities through these activities.
-The University guarantees these loans against default up to 10 percent of the original domestic loan portfolio and 30 percent of the original international amounts.
-The maximum future total payments were \$7.1 million as of August 31, 2013.
-At August 31, 2013, and 2012, \$204,000 and \$256,000, respectively, were reserved in anticipation of future defaults.
-Notes receivable on the consolidated statements of financial position are shown net of these reserves in fiscal years 2013 and 2012.
+In October 2013, a lending agency sold the University a \$61 million portfolio of private education loans that it had purchased from the University before 2009 and that the University had serviced.
+The loans totaled \$64.6 million as of August 31, 2013, and \$54.7 million as of August 31, 2014, and are included in notes receivable on the consolidated statements of financial position.
+The University continues to service the repurchased loans.
+The University managed the program to break even and generated no servicing assets or liabilities from it in fiscal years 2013 and 2014.
+At August 31, 2014, and 2013, \$170,000 and \$204,000, respectively, were reserved in anticipation of future defaults.
+Notes receivable on the consolidated statements of financial position are shown net of these reserves in fiscal years 2014 and 2013.

 In August 2009, the University, as originating lender, began participation in a student loan securitization program.
-It sold student loans to a school trust totaling \$65 million in 2009, \$19.8 million in 2010, and \$22.5 million in 2012; the University issued University guaranteed notes, which were purchased by a funding trust that procures financing to support the lending program.
+It sold to a school trust student loans totaling \$65 million in 2009, \$19.8 million in 2010, and \$22.5 million in 2012; the University issued University guaranteed notes, which were purchased by a funding trust that procures financing to support the lending program.
 The programs are managed to break even and generate no servicing assets or liabilities.
-Guaranteed notes under these programs totaled \$63.6 million and \$77.2 million as of August 31, 2013, and 2012, respectively.
+Guaranteed notes under these programs totaled \$50.7 million and \$63.6 million as of August 31, 2014, and 2013, respectively.
 These loans are included in notes receivable and deposits payable on the consolidated statements of financial position.
-Reserves in anticipation of securitized student loan future defaults totaled \$178,000 and \$216,000 at August 31, 2013, and 2012, respectively.
-Notes receivable on the consolidated statements of financial position are shown net of these reserves in fiscal years 2013 and 2012.
+Reserves in anticipation of securitized student loan future defaults totaled \$157,000 and \$178,000 at August 31, 2014, and 2013, respectively.
+Notes receivable on the consolidated statements of financial position are shown net of these reserves at August 31, 2014, and 2013.

 From time to time, various claims and suits generally incidental to the conduct of normal business are pending or may arise against the University.
-It is the opinion of management of the University, after taking into account insurance coverage, that any losses from the resolution of pending litigation should not have a material effect on the University's financial position or results of operations.
+It is the opinion of management, after taking into account insurance coverage, that any losses from the resolution of pending litigation should not have a material effect on the University's financial position or results of operations.